oliverorp/power-outages/README.md

 <br>
 <br>
 ## <span style="color:#FF9999;"> Conclusion<span>
 I broadly examined risk factors in the utilities industry.
-I then proposed a general model to classify the cause of a power outage before improving upon it sustantially through enhancing my feature space.
+I then proposed a general model using scikit learn to classify the cause of a power outage before improving upon it by enhancing my feature space.

 <!-- <iframe
   src="assets/choropleth.html"